jessicaori/object-oriented-programming/Introduction/Introduction.md

 > Instance: TODO: Define what is an instance in your own words.

+An instance is a concrete object that has been created from a class.
+The class defines the structure and behavior (attributes and methods), while the instance represents a specific realization of that class with its own values stored in the attibutes.
+For example, the class `Car` is like a blueprint or a mold that describes what a car is, the brand and color.
+But a blueprint is not an actual car.
+An instance is when you take that blueprint and build a real car: a red Toyota, a blue Honda.
+Both are cars, both follow the same definition, but each one has its own details.
+So, a instance is the materialization of a class.

 ### Note

 At the end of day a class is like a test case template, and objects as the executed test cases with actual data.